slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 apply to any artifact or group of artifacts.

-In addition, this document is primarily for the benefit of artifact distributors, to understand how they should adopt the distribution of SLSA provenance.
+In addition, this document is primarily for the benefit of artifact distributors, to understand how they can adopt the distribution of SLSA provenance.
 It is primarily concerned with the means of distributing attestations and the relationship of attestations to build artifacts, and not with the specific format of the attestation itself.